-No PE is created by an independent agent acting within the ordinary course of its business or a representative office of a nonresident company.
+No PE will be created by an independent agent acting within the ordinary course of its business or a representative office of a non-resident company.

 A non-resident company is also liable to:

 - CGT on gains arising from the disposal of immovable property in Cyprus. - Capital duty in the case of a Cyprus-registered non-resident company.